robcarver17/skipperman/docs/ideas.md

 - create a report of polo shirts required (CW)
 - create a report of RYA logbooks/certficates required (CW)
 - users and passwords (skipper, deputy, instructors)
-- view all linked information for cadet
 - view all linked information for event
 - upload/download all data as zip
 - regular backups on all writes; include roll back function
-- editable user sailing groups
+- editable user sailing groups, volunteer roles, skills
 - clean up eg old data, uploaded files, staged files

 ### Future / wishlist / nice to have: